att-comdev/pegleg/docs/source/cli.rst

 Collect
 -------
-Output complete config for one site
+Output complete config for one site.

 **site_name**